pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 name of the variable that gives the survival times in which to evaluate the survival function.
 I have already defined a variable `timevar` above to be 50 rows ranging from 0 to 10.
 The `ci` option requests that confidence intervals be calculated.
 Standard errors are either obtained using the delta-method or M-estimation.
 The default is the delta-method (for standardized survival).
 The `contrast()` option asks for a comparison of the two survival curves with the `difference` argument asking to take differences in the standardized survival curves.
-By deafault `at1` is the reference, i.e. the contrast will be `at2`-`at1`, but this can be changed using the `atref()` option.
+By default `at1` is the reference, i.e. the contrast will be `at2`-`at1`, but this can be changed using the `atref()` option.

 The command will create the following variables, `_at1`, `_at2`, `_contrast2_1`.
 These are the default names, but can be changed using the `atvar()` and